13 Examples On How To Get More Reviews For Your App in 2025

 - Why improve reviews & ratings for your app?

-- How to ask for reviews: 13 app review request examples to steal
+- 13 app review request examples to steal

-- When is the right time to prompt users for reviews
+- When is the right time to prompt users for reviews?

 - 10 tactics to get more reviews and improve app ratings

-- Turn power users into product champions
+- The best tool to turn power users into product champions

 Not trying to get reviews, however, is a huge missed opportunity.
 93% of consumers say online reviews impact their purchasing decisions.
+Wondering how to get more reviews, many businesses are stuck using generic “Leave us a review!” messages.

 Here's the truth: it doesn’t work.